sematext/docs/docs/sematext-docker-agent/faq.md

 	docker save -o sematext-agent-docker.tar sematext/sematext-agent-docker
 ```

-2. Copy the file to a host behind the firewall (e.g. using an USB flash drive).
+2. Copy the file to a host behind the firewall (e.g. using a USB flash drive).

-3. Import the image from .tar file into local Docker registry
+3. Import the image from the .tar file into local Docker registry

 ```
 	docker load --input sematext-agent-docker.tar